hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

      subject instances lazily, the answer is "probably not".)

-the general idea of the above (of caching the items of a stream (or in this case scanner) and exposing a random access for such a cache) has an implementation at [#co-016.4].
+the general idea of the above (of caching the items of a stream (or scanner) and exposing a random access for such a cache) has an implementation at [#co-016.4].

 as A) we suspect that the coverage we have given the subject is